drkaushiksarkar/slewars/SETUP_GUIDE.md

 1. **PostgreSQL** installed and running
 2. **Node.js** (v18 or higher)
 3. **Python 3.12** or higher
-4. **DHIS2 Database**: Import your DHIS2 database dump as `dhis2SierraLeoneDemo`
+4. **DHIS2 Database**: Access to a DHIS2 PostgreSQL database (local or remote)
 5. **macOS**: The setup script is optimized for macOS (uses Homebrew for dependencies)

 ## Quick Setup (Recommended)

-For a fresh clone of the repository, follow these three simple steps:
+For a fresh clone of the repository, follow these simple steps:

 ### Step 1: Clone and Configure